redis/redis-doc/commands/xgroup.md

 needed.

 Consumers in a consumer group are auto-created every time a new consumer name is mentioned by some command.
-But also can be created explicitly by using the following form:
+They can also be explicitly created by using the following form:

     XGROUP CREATECONSUMER mystream consumer-group-name myconsumer123